-The outcome of your School Approved Leave Application will be decided by the Head Teacher in consultation with the Deputy Principal after considering the information provided.
+The outcome of your School Approved Leave Application will be decided by the Head Teacher in consultation with the Illness/Misadventure Coordinator (Mrs Narsai) considering the information provided.

 The possible outcomes of your application include:

 - Original task to be completed at or by a negotiated time. - Alternative task to be completed at or by a negotiated time.